practical-inclusivity/sanfrancisco/README.md

 Practical Inclusivity SF is a new kind of meetup designed to help the tech industry be better.
 Each event focuses on a different, specific inclusivity topic.
 The event begins with a speaker who introduces the concept for the evening, followed with an hour long facilitated group discussion about the topic.

 Our first meetup will be held on March 13th, 2018 at 6pm PDT.
 If you would like to attend, [please register here](https://nebrius.typeform.com/to/GRkZvj).
 See you there!
+For our first meetup, we're going to keep the topic general: what are common challenges people face in building diverse teams, organizations, and communities, with Bryan and Amanda speaking briefly on the topic.

 ## Mission